Henri-Mikael-Korpela/cv/README.md

 CV online actually runs on Azure Wep Apps service.
 I set up `/src` using Static Web App (SWA) and GitHub integration using Azure Portal.

 There is currently no deployment script to Azure, but there might be in the future!

+## Known issues

+- Deployment via FTP does not work, because the deployment script in Python does not account for deploying subdirectory content (namely assets directory).
+The script should be updated to deploy the whole `/src` directory recursively.